jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2020/FireEye-Cyber-Trendscape-Report-2020.md

 global respondents.
 Of the remaining organizations 23% believed governments and regulatory agencies were doing a bad job and 4% a very bad job.

-**Analyst Observation**

-The U.S. expressed the highest rate of the most negative views of governments and regulatory agencies with very bad gathering over 15% of the views.
-The U.S. response for bad was in line with other regions (21%).
+> Analyst Observation
+> The U.S. expressed the highest
+> rate of the most negative views
+> of governments and regulatory
+> agencies with very bad
+> gathering over 15% of the
+> views.
+The U.S. response for
+> bad was in line with other
+> regions (21%).

-China expressed the most
+> China expressed the most
-negative perception overall
+> negative perception overall
-with 41% reporting a bad job
+> with 41% reporting a bad job
-4% reporting a very bad job.
+> 4% reporting a very bad job.

-The most positive perceptions
+> The most positive perceptions
-were from Japan with 54%
+> were from Japan with 54%
-good 10% very good followed
+> good 10% very good followed
-by the UK with 49% good and
+> by the UK with 49% good and
-15% very good.
+> 15% very good.

 *Figure 11.
 Scorecard of vendors, governments and regulatory agencies.*
-A bar chart comparing the ratings of vendors and government/regulatory agencies on a scale of 1 to 5, where 1 is "Very Bad" and 5 is "Very Good."
-The ratings for vendors are more evenly distributed, while the ratings for government/regulatory agencies are more skewed towards the positive side.
+A bar chart comparing the ratings of vendors and government/regulatory agencies on a scale of 1 to 5, where 1 represents "Very Bad" and 5 represents "Very Good."

 ### Cyber Attacks
 Over 90% of organizations believe cyber threats will stay the same or worsen in 2020.

 *Figure 12.
 Expected change in cyber threats for 2020.*
-A bar chart showing the distribution of responses regarding the expected change in cyber threats for 2020.
-The majority of organizations expect cyber threats to stay the same or increase.
+A bar chart showing the distribution of responses regarding the expected change in cyber threats for 2020: Decrease, Stay the same, and Increase.

 Participants believe that the top three industry sectors most likely to be targeted by cyber attacks are finance and banking (20%), followed by technology (16%) and government (10%).